This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Record Levels of Coca Production

 In recent years Coca cultivation in Colombia has reached record-high levels of approximately 209,000 hectares.
-There are many reasons for the increase, but perhaps the largest driver of the growth in the sector is how lucrative the crop is for farmers and the lack of fumigation with glyphosate.
+There are many reasons for the increase, but perhaps the largest driver of the growth in the sector is how lucrative the crop is for farmers and the lack of aerial fumigation of coca fields.
 One ton of corn sells for approximately the same price as one pound of cocaine paste.
 The Colombian Government banned aerial spraying in 2015 over concerns that the chemical agent used in spraying was carcinogenic, but is currently weighing a decision to re-start aerial spraying with this chemical.
 While this process is much faster and effective than alternative methods, most eradication is now carried out manually, which is labor-intensive, extremely dangerous, and slow.
 Colombia’s rugged and mountainous geography makes manual eradication difficult and the landscape is riddled with landmines, IEDs and snipers.
 The Colombian Armed Forces are being tasked with clearing landmines, manual eradication of coca, and the protection of the eradicators.
-At the start of 2019, the government promised to eradicate 100,000 hectares of coca crops by the end of 2019.
+At the start of 2019, the government promised to eradicate 100,000 hectares of coca crops by the end of 2019 and they eradicated 94,606 hectares.
+The goal for 2020 is to eradicate 70,000 hectares.
 The use of drones for aerial spraying is now being discussed and carried out in small, pilot projects, but has had limited success due to logistical complexities.

 ELN Peace Negotiations